Adonna Blasko, Marketing Manager, Pilgrim Quality Solutions

 Only so much fits into a 40-hour work week.
 Pressing deadlines, critical projects, and a growing list of priorities can make it difficult to complete everything that needs to get done.
 Introducing changes adds new layers of complexity to the mix.

 But fear not, managing change throughout your organization does not need to be stressful.
 Having the right processes and tools can help.
-Let’s take a look at some of the top challenges and how to beat them.
+Let’s take a look at some of the top change management challenges and how to beat them.

 Managing multiple teams